What Is High-Level Synthesis?

 - RTL code generation: HDL Coder supports generation of synthesizable Verilog and VHDL from MATLAB functions or Simulink subsystems.
 The generated RTL can then be synthesized using either FPGA or ASIC synthesis tools.

 - SystemC code generation: HDL Coder supports the generation of synthesizable SystemC from MATLAB functions.
 (SystemC code generation from Simulink subsystems is not supported.)
-The generated SystemC can serve as an input to the Stratus™ High-Level Synthesis product from Cadence.
+The generated SystemC can serve as an input to Cadence® Stratus™ HLS, a high-level synthesis tool that is widely used in ASIC design.
 Through the integration of Stratus HLS with the Genus logic synthesis solution and the Joules RTL power solution, designers get early visibility on the Power-Performance-Area of implementations.

 ASIC and FPGA design teams can use several MathWorks products in high-level synthesis workflows:

 - HDL Coder to automatically generate synthesizable Verilog or VHDL code from Simulink and MATLAB for implementing hardware designs

 - Fixed-Point Designer™ to analyze floating-point simulations, propose fixed-point data types to accommodate the precision and ranges seen during simulation, and manage the process of applying proposed or adjusted fixed-point types